Sir Edward Knatchbull, 8th Baronet

-Background
+Background and education

-He was the only surviving son of Sir Edward Knatchbull, 7th Baronet and his wife Grace Legge, second daughter of William Legge.
+Knatchbull was the only surviving son of Sir Edward Knatchbull, 7th Baronet and his wife Grace Legge, second daughter of William Legge.
+The Knatchbull baronets were seated at Mersham Hatch in Kent.
 In 1789, he succeeded his father as baronet.

 Knatchbull was educated at Tunbridge and Winchester School.
-He matriculated at Christ Church, Oxford in 1777 and received a Doctorate of Civil Law by the University of Oxford in 1810.
+He matriculated at Christ Church, Oxford on 25 January 1777, aged 17, and was created Doctor of Civil Law by the University of Oxford on 6 July 1810.

-Career
+Kent politics

 Knatchbull was High Sheriff of Kent in 1785.
-He entered the British House of Commons in 1790, sitting for Kent until 1802.
-He represented the constituency as Member of Parliament (MP) again from 1806 until his death in 1819.
+He entered the House of Commons of Great Britain at the 1790 general election, sitting for Kent until 1802.
+He represented the constituency again in the House of Commons of the United Kingdom from 1806 until his death in 1819.